 What is a growth mindset?

-Believing that intelligence can be developed over time.
-Through effort and determination, intelligence can grow.
+A growth mindset is a believe that basic abilities are not fixed and that intelligence can be developed over time.
+Through effort and determination, intelligence and basic qualities can grow.

-Why should you encourage a growth mindset in your child?
+Why should you encourage a growth mindset for your child?

 Children with a growth mindset view tasks that challenge them as their favourite tasks of all.
-This positive view of challenge helps to fuel a spirit of curiosity, giving children the confidence to engage fully with the learning process and have fun.
+This positive view of challenge helps to fuel a spirit of curiosity, giving children the confidence to engage fully with the learning process and develop their problem solving skills all while having fun.

 Dweck’s study followed hundreds of students through their transition from primary to secondary school.
 She found that those who had a growth mindset achieved higher grades when compared to those with a fixed mindset, despite all starting at a similar level.
 This is because their goal is to learn, even if that means appearing dumb to their peers when learning something new.